Haworthia Plants Indoor Care, Propagation, Common Problems & Solutions

 Use a shallow rather than a deep pot for Haworthia Plant as it has shallow roots.
 A clay pot is preferable because it is porous and therefore allows the soil to dry out faster.

 The pot for Haworthia Plant should be only 1 size larger than the current one.
-Confirnm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Check out these ceramic pots with drainage holes and saucer available on Amazon.
+Confirnm that the pot has a drainage hole to prevent rotting.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning Haworthia Plant only requires removal of dead or diseased leaves to maintain the plant tidy as well as discourage pest and disease infestations.
 Cut the leaves at the base with a sharp, sterilized knife or pair of pruning scissors to detach them from the stem.
 As much as possible avoid excessive injury to the plant.

-Haworthia Plants can be propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant.
+Haworthia Plants is best propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant.

-Seperate the Haworthia offset from the mother by cutting with a sharp knife or a pair of scissors to avoid excessive injury to the plants.
+1. Seperate the offset from the mother by cutting with a sharp knife or a pair of scissors to avoid excessive injury to the plants.
 Select an offset which has several leaves.

-Allow the new Haworthia Plant to be well established after which you can begin routine care.
+6. Allow the new plant to be well established after which you can begin routine care.

 Haworthia reinwardtii